weiyunpei/DJ-plane/README.md

 # DJ-plane
-A game based on pygame .
+A simple game based on pygame .

-The vedio of the game please see here:
+The vedio of the game please see here:https://www.bilibili.com/video/BV1pB4y137h3

 # DEPENDENCIES
  ```console